catharsisjelly/catharsisjelly.github.io/performance.md

 # Performance skills & history

-In my performance skills I like to believe I am equally good off stage as I am on.
-I really enjoy the focus of listening to my fellow performers and being able to react in the moment.
-Improv does not always have to be "funny", it can also be poignant, emotional and tell a story.
-Being a nerd I'm really good at using technology in ways to either help the production of a show or be included in a show.
+In my performance skills, I like to believe I am equally good off stage as I am on.
+I enjoy the focus of listening to my fellow performers and being able to react in the moment.
+Improv does not always have to be "funny", it can also be poignant, and emotional to tell a story.
+Being a nerd I'm good at using technology in ways to either help the production of a show or be included in a show.
 Even if that means I have to program something myself.

 Do [get in touch](mailto:me@catharsis.co.uk) if you want to talk to me about any of the following: